selkamand/simpletmb/README.md

 Even when leveraging BAM-informed approaches, TMBs from panels, exomes and whole-genomes will still not be comparable.
 There are two reasons:

-1. The ability to identify subclonal variants depends on tumour purity and sequencing depth.
-Panels have much higher depth of coverage relative to exome or whole-genome samples, meaning **totalMutations** per-base will be inflated in higher-depth platforms.
-This can be addressed by excluding subclonal variants from the count of `totalMutations`, although that comes at the cost detecting samples with mismatch repair deficient subclones, so it may be worth tolerating the bias or using more complex adjustment for depth.
+1. Detection of subclonal variants depends on tumour purity and sequencing depth.
+Panels have higher depth of coverage than to exome or whole-genome approaches, meaning **totalMutations** per-base will be inflated.
+This can be addressed by excluding subclonal variants from the count of `totalMutations`, albeit at the cost of detecting samples with mismatch repair deficient subclones.
+In many cases, it may be better to either tolerate the bias or use more complex depth-normalisation methods.

 2. The callable regions of different assays (panels, exomes and genomes) can have different mutation rates and therefore lead to difficulty estimating comparable TMBs.

-The biggest challenge, however, is that there is now a large number of cancer samples with mutation data available in tabular / variant-call formats rather than BAMS.
-These samples often come from different centers, and sometimes even processed using different bioinformatics pipelines.
+The largest challenge, however, comes when analysing public cancer datasets where mutation data available in tabular / variant-call formats rather than BAMS.
+These samples are sequenced at different centers, and sometimes processed with different analytical pipelines.
 This makes BAM- and pipeline-specific approaches harder to employ.

 The saving grace is that biologically important differences in TMB are quite large.
-Samples with mismatch repair deficiencies have orders of magnitude higher TMBs than those that don’t.
-Variance in TMB driven by biologically strong signals will likely overwhelm technical biases so long as normalisation and categorisation of TMBs as high vs low is reasonably sensible.
+Samples with mismatch repair deficiencies have orders of magnitude higher TMBs than MMR-intact samples.
+Variance in TMB driven by biologically strong signals is likely to overwhelm technical biases, so long as normalisation and categorisation of TMBs as high vs low are reasonably sensible.

 simpleTMB is a quick, customisable tool for transforming total mutation